EvxLee/evxlee.github.io/_pages/about.md

   - /about.html
 ---

-👋 Hi There, I'm Evan, a student majoring in Data Science at UC Berkeley!
+👋 Hello There, I'm Evan, a student majoring in Data Science at UC Berkeley!

 🔬 My interests are AI and Machine Learning